timothyshambra/Vision-2023/challenge/two.md

-# Challenge 2: Ensure public services are equitable and inclusive
+# Goal 2: Ensure public services are equitable and inclusive

 >“It feels like we assume the public are upper-middle-class white people with college degrees.” - User research interview with Christian Griffith, Chief Consultant, Assembly Budget Committee